Official Films: Home movies products

-Television product
+Television products

 Official became an early syndicator of theatrical cartoons for television.
 The company also packaged its Soundies musicals for television, under the title "Music Hall Varieties."
 Official later also syndicated live-action television series such as Peter Gunn, Yancy Derringer, The Adventures of Robin Hood, Decoy, H.G.
 Wells: The Invisible Man, Mr. Lucky, The Adventures of Sir Lancelot, Four Star Playhouse, The Buccaneers, Colonel March of Scotland Yard, The Stu Erwin Show, My Little Margie, Rocky Jones Space Ranger, Deadline, and the original Biography during this period.

 With the company concentrating on TV syndication, Official's home-movie operations diminished in the 1950s and 1960s; many older items were discontinued and few if any new titles were added, except for a silent 8mm documentary on Marilyn Monroe edited from "Biography."
 By the late 1960s, Official's TV syndication business had also dwindled, with an aging backlog of black-and-white shows and with no new series to offer; the company became inactive.
 Official Films continued to fill orders for its home-movie line until 1980.
 The catalog was then restricted to the company's all-time best-sellers, with many titles from the late 1940s still in print.

 From 1969 to 1971, the company was known as Official Industries.
-In the 1980s, Official Films was acquired by International Creative Exchange.
+In the late 1980s, Official Films was acquired by International Creative Exchange.
 In 1994, A&E acquired the original Biography series from ICE; A&E Networks also acquired Battle Line from ICE in 1999.
 The Official Films library is currently controlled by Multicom Entertainment Group and the Peter Rodgers Organization.